-Corn, especially sweetcorn, is a particular favorite among the carp.
-The sweet taste, the sharp smell, and the bright color make it one of the cheapest yet the most effective baits on the market.
+Corn, especially sweetcorn, is a particular favourite among the carp.
+The sweet taste, the sharp smell, and the bright colour make it one of the cheapest yet the most effective baits on the market.

-These little flavored dough balls are pretty popular in the water too.
-Since they come in various flavors that the carp love, it’s hard to go wrong with these.
+These little flavoured dough balls are pretty popular in the water too.
+Since they come in various flavours that the carp love, it’s hard to go wrong with these.